+Review Compensation Plan

-Review Compensation At the beginning of every year, GOCOM analyzes the previous year's Plan compensation plan against management proxy circular data from other companies and compensation data provided by outside advisors.
+At the beginning of every year, GOCOM analyzes the previous year's compensation plan against management proxy circular data from other companies and compensation data provided by outside advisors.

 It also reviews a tally sheet, prepared by management for the CEO and her direct reports, that includes a three-year history of salary, incentive plan payments, discretionary payments, perquisites, share plan ownership and grants, pension and benefits, and the expected value of long-term incentives.

-GOCOM makes any changes it believes are necessary to ensure the compensation plan: Rewards these executives based on corporate, individual and business unit performance Includes the appropriate variable components to align the interests of these executives with those of share owners Focuses these executives on sustainable, profitable growth without encouraging excessive risk-taking 2 Set incentive plan targets and performance criteria GOCOM reviews and approves the performance measures for the short-term incentive pool and mid-term incentive plan payouts based on corporate and business unit financial targets.
-3 Set individual and operational goals and objectives GOCOM sets goals and objectives for the CEO based on ATCO's business strategy.
+GOCOM makes any changes it believes are necessary to ensure the compensation plan:

+- Rewards these executives based on corporate, individual and Business Unit performance - Includes the appropriate variable components to align the interests of these executives with those of share owners - Focuses these executives on sustainable, profitable growth without encouraging excessive risk-taking

+2 Set incentive plan targets and performance criteria

+GOCOM reviews and approves the performance measures for the short-term incentive pool based on corporate and Business Unit financial targets.

+Set individual and operational goals and objectives

+GOCOM sets goals and objectives for the CEO based on ATCO's business strategy.
 The CEO establishes individual and operational goals and objectives for her direct reports, which support ATCO's business strategy and the CEO's goals, and presents them to GOCOM.

-4 Assess corporate and business unit performance GOCOM assesses ATCO and individual business unit performance against specified targets and, taking into consideration peer performance, market conditions and other factors, approves overall short-term incentive pool funding.
-5 Determine individual awards GOCOM assesses the CEO's performance.
-The CEO completes performance assessments for her direct reports, which include: An analysis of performance against his or her goals and objectives, commenting on demonstrated delivery of results, alignment to ATCO's values and business objectives, and the executive's ability to develop and mentor high-potential employees Recommendations for each senior executive's salary Recommendations for short, mid and long-term incentives for each executive GOCOM reviews this information, along with market data provided by independent advisors and approves each senior executive's compensation.
+Assess corporate and Business Unit performance

+GOCOM assesses ATCO and individual Business Unit performance against specified targets and, taking into consideration peer performance, market conditions and other factors, approves overall short-term incentive pool funding.

+5 Determine individual awards

+GOCOM assesses the CEO's performance.
+The CEO completes performance assessments for her direct reports, which include:

+- An analysis of performance against his or her goals and objectives, commenting on demonstrated delivery of results, alignment to ATCO's values and business objectives, and the executive's ability to develop and mentor high-potential employees - Recommendations for each senior executive's salary - Recommendations for short and long-term incentives for each executive

+GOCOM reviews this information, along with market data provided by independent advisors and approves each senior executive's compensation.